Tweety-Lab/TweetyLang/README.md

 ![Example of TweetyLang](https://github.com/user-attachments/assets/269a2d6a-00eb-4b90-8a7e-6aeae84cd4cf)

 ## Requirements
-To build TweetyLang projects, a native system linker must be available.
+To build TweetyLang projects, a native system linker for your target platform must be available.
 - **Windows:** Install Visual Studio with the Desktop development with C++ workload.
-- **Linux/macOS:** Ensure clang is installed and available in your system PATH.
+- **Linux/macOS:** Ensure `clang` is installed and available in your system PATH.
+- **Web:** Ensure `wasm-ld` is installed and available in your system PATH.

 ## Usage
 For help using the compiler, see the compiler breakdown [here](#tweetylang-cli).